ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-After adjusted the configuration, deploy it with `sudo nixos-rebuild switch`, then your firefox/chrome/vscode will revert to the version corresponding to `nix-stable` or `nixpkgs-fd40cef8d`.
+After adjusted the configuration, deploy it with `sudo nixos-rebuild switch`, then your firefox/chrome/vscode will revert to the version corresponding to `nixpkgs-stable` or `nixpkgs-fd40cef8d`.

+> according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in sub modules to customize `nixpkgs`, because each `import` will create a new instance of nixpkgs, which will increase the build time and memory usage as the configuration grows.
+So here we create all nixpkgs instances in `flake.nix` to avoid this problem.

 ### 10. Manage NixOS configuration with Git